 Calories in calories out

 The higher your caloric deficit is the faster you will lose weight and fat.
-But you also increase the risk of losing muscle mass with higher deficit.
+But you also increase the risk of losing muscle mass with a higher deficit.

 That’s why for the elderly it’s wise to have a very slight deficit to avoid any loss of muscle mass.
 The best way to lose fat safely is to start by calculating your recommended daily caloric intake with a daily calorie intake calculation tool.

 The other factor in your diet that affects how much muscle mas you lose is protein.
-If you don’t get enough protein your body starts break down your muscles for energy and resources when you are in a caloric deficit.
+If you don’t get enough protein your body starts to break down your muscles for energy and resources when you are in a caloric deficit.

 - Eat at least three meals a day.
-Four small ones is optimal for most seniors.
+Four small ones are optimal for most seniors.
 A breakfast, lunch, dinner and evening snack will keep your hunger away, blood sugar even and protein intake steady.